jfflorez/Compressive-spectral-imaging-using-graph-smoothness/README.md

 This repository contains both real and simulated datasets to test the methods and reproduce the results of our paper:

-1. **Block-based spectral image reconstruction using smoothness on graphs.**
+**Block-based spectral image reconstruction using smoothness on graphs.**

 Python implementations of reconstruction methods and usage examples are still being refined so please check constantly for updates.

+**Note (Update: 21 Jan 2026):**  The results presented below are for illustrative purposes only and should not be over-interpreted.
+The codebase is currently under active debugging and ongoing improvement.

 ## Project requirements:
 * [Intructions to set up a suitable Python environment](docs/Install.md)

 ## Get started:

-Reconstruct a spectral image from a real dual camera SDCASSI dataset as follows:
+Reconstruct a spectral image from a real/or simulated dual camera SDCASSI dataset as follows:

 ```
 python main_reconst_from_real_measurements.py